 A well studied class of models invokes the injection of suprathermal hadronic or electromagnetic particles due to decays of dark matter particles.
 The effects are complex and depend on the nature of the decaying particles and their branchings and spectra.
 However, the models that most successfully solve the lithium problem generally feature non-thermal nucleons, which dissociate all light elements.
-Dissociation of even a small fraction of He introduces a large abundance of free neutrons, which quickly thermalize.
-The thermal neutrons drive the Be(n, p)Li conversion of Be.
-The resulting Li has a lower Coulomb barrier relative to Be and is readily destroyed via Li $(p, \alpha)$ He [90,91].
-But He dissociation also produces D directly and via nonthermal neutron $n(p, \gamma)d$ reactions; this introduces a tension between Li/H reduction and D/H enhancement.
+Dissociation of even a small fraction of 4He introduces a large abundance of free neutrons, which quickly thermalize.
+The thermal neutrons drive the 7Be(n, p)7Li conversion of 7Be.
+The resulting 7Li has a lower Coulomb barrier relative to 7Be and is readily destroyed via 7Li(p, α)4He [84, 97].
+But 4He dissociation also produces D directly as well as via nonthermal neutron $n(p, \gamma)d$ reactions.
+This introduces a tension between Li/H reduction and D/H enhancement that becomes increasingly restrictive with the increasing precision of deuterium observations.
+Indeed, this now forces particle injection scenarios to make very small 7Li perturbations - far short of the level needed.
+An exception is a recent model wherein MeV-scale decays by construction avoid 4He dissociation and associated D/H overproduction, instead "borrowing" neutrons by dissociating only deuterons [98].

-Another important class of models retains the standard cosmic particle content, but changes their interactions via time variations in the fundamental constants [92].
+Another important class of models retains the standard cosmic particle content, but changes their interactions via time variations in the fundamental constants [99].
 Here too, the details are model-dependent, but scenarios that solve or alleviate the lithium problem often feature perturbations to the deuteron binding energy.
 A weaker D binding leads to the D bottleneck being overcome later, so that element formation commences at a lower temperature and lower density.
 This leads in turn to slower nuclear rates that freeze out earlier.
-The net result is a higher final D/H, due to less efficient processing into He, but also lower Li, due to suppressed production via ${}^{3}\text{He}(\alpha, \gamma){}^{7}\text{Be}$ .
+The net result is a higher final D/H, due to less efficient processing into 4He, but also lower Li, due to suppressed production via ${}^{3}\text{He}(\alpha, \gamma){}^{7}\text{Be}$.

 The lithium problem remains an unresolved issue in BBN.
-Nevertheless, the remarkable concordance between the CMB and the D (as well as He) abundance, remains a non-trivial success, and provides constraints on the early Universe and particle physics.
+Nevertheless, the remarkable concordance between the CMB and the D (as well as ${}^{4}\text{He}$) abundance, is a non-trivial success, and provides important constraints on the early Universe.